Fourier Intelligence GR-1 Review: General-Purpose Humanoid [2026]

 What's the difference between GR-1 and GR-2?

-The GR-2 is Fourier's newer humanoid model with different specifications (notably taller at 175cm and faster at 7 km/h).
+The GR-2 is Fourier's newer humanoid model with different specifications (notably taller at 175cm, with the same 5 km/h walking speed).
 Both are general-purpose research platforms.
 Contact Fourier for detailed comparison documentation.

 Is Fourier Intelligence a startup?